 Length: 7.690 km / 4.81 mi (note: the walk can be started at Waypoint 3, reducing the length by 2.9 km)

-Child Friendly: Yes, if children are used to walks of this distance.
+Child Friendly: Yes, if children are used to walks of this distance and overall ascent.

 Dog Friendly: Yes, but keep dogs on lead on public roads and near farm animals.

 Refreshments: Glen Avon Hotel, Richmond Arms Hotel, Old Station Cafe, Clocktower Restaurant.